IWMLC/language-complexity-metrics/README.md

 #### PBCtrack

-PBCtrack contains all shared task data using the Parallel Bible Corpus.
+PBCtrack contains the Parallel Bible Corpus (PBC49.zip) and all shared task data which is based on the Parallel Bible Corpus.
 It specifically comprises the following subdirectories labelled after the participants’ surnames.
 * Gutierrez (code included)
 * Oh (code included)

 #### UDtrack

-UDtrack contains all shared task data using the Universal Dependencies corpora.
+UDtrack contains the Universal Dependencies corpus data (UDtrack.zip) as well as all shared task data using the UD corpora.
 It specifically comprises the following subdirectories labelled after the participants’ surnames.

 * Brunato_venturi
 * Coltekin_rama (code available on https://github.com/coltekin/mlc2018)